 (f) the measures that will be taken to ensure any unlawful entry to or use of a vehicle used to transport any SRS, or any attempted such entry or use, or any theft, attempted theft or unexplained loss of any SRS while it is being transported is investigated and reported to the Chief Officer.

+(5) A security plan for the purposes of an SRS fertiliser licence must include the following —

+(a) the material listed in subregulation (2)(d) to (k);

-(5) In addition to the matters required by subregulation (2), a security plan for the purposes of an SRS fertiliser licence must include such of the material required in a security plan under subregulation (3) or (4) as is relevant to the activities relating to any SRS that will be conducted by the holder of the licence.
+(b) such of the material required in a security plan under subregulation (3) or (4) as is relevant to the activities relating to any SRS that will be conducted by the holder of the licence.

 [Regulation 31 amended in Gazette 4 Oct 2011 p.
-3952.]
+3952; 2 Dec 2013 p.
+5510.]

 32. Dealing with applications